bhanusanjay/test/README.md

 Building a positive team culture – well-regarded by peers and direct reports.

 Contributing meaningfully to model governance and cross-team process improvements.
+Maintaining strong leadership in talent acquisition efforts, effectively managing the interview process and onboarding of contractors to build a capable, cohesive team.

+Fostering collaboration and integration between permanent staff and contractors, ensuring smooth team dynamics and productivity.
+Continue taking initiative in knowledge sharing by presenting at DevCon, which enhances team visibility and cross-team learning.

 Pardeep